Homeless Advocates Call Aurora Mayor Mike Coffman's Week Living Undercover With Homeless A ‘Political Stunt’

 He wanted to see firsthand what the problems are so he can he help find solutions, but homeless advocates called it a stunt.
 Even those who gave him credit for trying say he doesn’t get the complexities of the issue.

-“You can’t just dip toe in and out poverty and homelessness,” says Adams County Commissioner Eva Henry.
+“You can’t just dip your toe in and out of poverty and homelessness,” says Adams County Commissioner Eva Henry.

 She and other county commissioners and city councilmembers lashed out at Coffman saying he can’t understand homelessness from one week on the streets and in shelters.